Asymptotic accuracy of the saddlepoint approximation for maximum likelihood estimation: Introduction

 In this paper, we shift perspectives and consider \eqref{BasicSPA1d} as an approximation to the \emph{likelihood}.
-In this viewpoint, $X$ represents the raw data obtained from an experiment, modelled by the parameter $\theta$, and our primary object of interest is the likelihood of a fixed observation $x$.
+In this viewpoint, $X$ represents the raw data obtained from an experiment, modelled by the parameter $\theta$, and the observation $x$ is fixed.
 We write the density and CGF as $f(x;\theta)$, $K(s;\theta)$ to emphasise their dependence on the parameter, and set $L(\theta;x) = f(x;\theta)$.
 Instead of \eqref{BasicSPA1d} we form

-the \emph{saddlepoint approximation to the likelihood}.
-Note that the saddlepoint $\hat{s}=\hat{s}(\theta;x)$ is a function of both the parameter $\theta$ and the observed value $x$, defined implicitly by
+the \emph{saddlepoint approximation to the likelihood}, considered as a function of $\theta$.
+Note that the saddlepoint $\hat{s}=\hat{s}(\theta,x)$ is a function of both the parameter $\theta$ and the observed value $x$, defined implicitly by

 and the derivatives $K'$, $K''$ are with respect to $s$.